ggloor/miseq_bin/README.md

 The first time you run the pipeline you may want to do so "line-by-line" (i.e. copy and paste each line to execute) to ensure each step completes before going to the next step.

 >##### _A note about taxonomy assignment_
->The script includes a default method of taxonomy assingnment (using the SILVA database) **BUT YOU SHOULD CONSIDER THIS ONLY AN APPROXIMATE OR "ROUGH ESTIMATE" OF TAXONOMY**.
+>The script includes a default method of taxonomy assignment (using the SILVA database) **BUT YOU SHOULD CONSIDER THIS ONLY AN APPROXIMATE OR "ROUGH ESTIMATE" OF TAXONOMY**.
 This may not be the ideal database to get the best taxonomy assignment for your data.
 You may want to re-assign your taxonomy at a different point.

 ### Output
 The main output you will use for downstream analysis are: